Livestock Payment T&Cs

 3. All cattle supplied must adhere to the Farm Assurance residency rules which apply at the time of slaughter.
-Please note that CATTLE FOUND TO HAVE NOT SPENT 90 DAYS ON AN UNBROKEN CHAIN OF FARM ASSURED HOLDINGS WILL BE DEDUCTED at £1.00/Kg.
+Please note that CATTLE FOUND TO HAVE NOT SPENT 90 DAYS ON AN UNBROKEN CHAIN OF FARM ASSURED HOLDINGS WILL BE PAID AT REALISATION.

 4. The producer is responsible for their Livestock transportation.
 Transportation of livestock must be undertaken in accordance with the Farm Assurance rules in place at the time.
 Livestock must be transported in either a producer’s own vehicle or one approved under the Red Tractor Haulier scheme.
 Livestock that are transported in a vehicle that does not meet these conditions will lose their Farm Assured status.